 One of my most frequently asked questions is what size and ratio Etsy product listing photos should be.
-Sizing and ratio is very important when it comes to your Etsy product photos, so in this post I’ll be covering:
+Sizing and ratio is very important when it comes to your Etsy product photos, so in this post I’ll be covering the best sizing for etsy, including these topics:

 The ratio refers to how wide the image is compared to how tall it is (eg, 1:1, 5:4, 4:3, etc).
 You set your ratio when you crop your photo in your editing process either on your computer or your smartphone, or within your camera when you take the actual photo.